Global Knowledge Network

 Professor Greg Leslie

-Professor Greg Leslie is a Professor in the School of Chemical Engineering at the University of New South Wales.
+Professor Greg Leslie is a Professor in the School of Chemical Engineering at UNSW Sydney.
 He is the Director of the UNESCO Centre for Membrane Science and Technology and is engaged in research water and nutrient recycling by improving the performance of membranes used for desalination and recycling water and nutrients from municipal and industrial waste.
 In agriculture his development of a Reverse Osmosis Capable Drip Irrigation System, lets plants draw water through salt filters in irrigation pipes at their roots, using tiny amounts of energy naturally created by evaporation at their leaves.

 Professor Chris Pettit

-Professor Pettit is the inaugural Chair of Urban Science at the University of New South Wales (2015), being previously at the University Melbourne (20011-2015).
+Professor Pettit is the inaugural Chair of Urban Science (2015) at UNSW Sydney, being previously at the University Melbourne (20011-2015).
 The State Government of Victoria, (2004-2011) and RMIT University (2002-2004).
 He is responsible for the Digital Cities course at UNSW.
 He previously developed the Urban Informatics course at the University of Melbourne and was the lead author on the ESRI online virtual campus course in GIS and Planning which attracted more than 3,000 students between 2000 and 2010.
 His educational background has been focused specifically on the fields of spatial planning and GIS at the undergraduate and postgraduate level.
 His Ph.D. examined the using of GIS and mapping technologies for undertaking scenario planning at the land parcel level across municipalities.
 Professor Pettit is closely involved with a number of professional organisations.
 He is a member of the Surveying and Spatial Sciences Institute (SSSI) and the Planning Institute of Australia (PIA).

 Professor Bill Randolph